Harry-Wagener/DSE-220/README.md

 jupyter notebook
 ```

 Open `EDA.ipynb` in the browser UI and run the cells in order.
+Make sure the python libraries mentioned above are installed in the kernel used by the jupyter lab.
 The notebook includes an example data load:

 ```python
 import pandas as pd